tomterlouw/hydrogen_applications/README.md

 - `mappings.py`
   → Mappings used/shared in the different notebooks.

-- `figs/`
+- `figs/sankeys`
-  → Folder containing high-quality figures from the analysis.
+  → Folder containing high-quality Sankey figures from the analysis.
+The other high-quality figures can be found in the paper itself or potentially regenerated using the code.

 - `data/`
   → Folder with input data, one needs to download the IEA hydrogen projects file (year 2024 used) via https://www.iea.org/data-and-statistics/data-product/hydrogen-production-and-infrastructure-projects-database.
 In this repository, the Excel file from the IEA is called: